githubvctr/githubvctr/README.md

-- 👋 Hi, I’m @githubvctr.
-- 👀 I’m interested in science and thinking.
-- 🌱 Currently working as a Junior Intraday Power Trader.
+Currently working as a Junior Intraday Power Trader.
-- 💞️ I’m looking to collaborate on whatever interesting.
+Looking to collaborate on whatever interesting.
-- 📫 How to reach me : victorbarna@hotmail.fr
+📫 victorbarna@hotmail.fr

 <!---
 githubvctr/githubvctr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.